fractus-io/keras-tutorial/README.md

-The MNIST (“NIST” stands for National Institute of Standards and Technology while the “M” stands for “modified” since data has been preprocessed to reduce any burden on computer vision processing and focus solely on the task of digit recognition) dataset is one of the most studied datasets in the computer vision and machine learning literature.
+The MNIST (“NIST” stands for National Institute of Standards and Technology while the “M” stands for “modified”) dataset is one of the most studied datasets in the computer vision and machine learning literature.

 The goal of dataset is to classify the handwritten digits from 0 to 9.